joepegler/cription/README.md

 		store : 	false
 	};
 	//encryptionOptions.secret is mandatory
-	//encryptionOptions.key is optional and will be auto-generated if not manually provided.
+	//encryptionOptions.key is optional..
+Will be automated if not provided.
 	//encryptionOptions.key must be 16, 24 or 32 characters long & hexadecimal.
 	//encryptionOptions.store is optional and defaults to false.
-If set to true the key will be saved to localStorage("key")
+	//If set to true the key will be saved to localStorage("key")

 	var encrypted_secret = myCription.encrypt(encryptionOptions);

 	var decryptionOptions = {
 		secret : 	encrypted_secret,
-		key : 		"myEncryptionKey1",				//optional if encryptOptions.store == true
+		key : 		"myEncryptionKey1",
 	}
-	var decrypted_secret = myCription.decrypt(decryptionOptions);
+	//decryptionOptions.key is optional if encryptionOptions.key has has been stored. var decrypted_secret = myCription.decrypt(decryptionOptions);
 ```